-Mardo Tashi Choling Monastery located in the Golok region of Amdo, Tibet, is Khentrul Rinpoche’s family monastery.
+Mardo Tashi Choling – located in the Golok region of Amdo, Tibet – is the monastery of Khentrul Rinpoche’s family.
 Built more than two hundred years ago, it is one of the four main branch monasteries of Katog Monastery.

 Today more than three hundred monks are associated with the monastery.
 One hundred sixty are full-time residents, twenty are in solitary retreat, eighty are in shedra (an institute for advanced study in Buddhist philosophy), and sixty are child novices.
 The monastery’s monks have taken extensive vows which include not harming any other being.
 They devote their lives to the study, contemplation, and practice of the dharma for the benefit of others.
 The retreatants work to benefit others by remaining in strict solitude and meditating on the dharma.

 Shedra is an intensive study program of Buddhist philosophy, equivalent to the journey from secondary school through doctoral degree.
 The shedra students also hold monastic vows.
 They engage diligently in study, contemplation, and meditation on Buddhist philosophy and practice texts for the purpose of bringing widespread benefit to others.